Leadership Q and A: Because You Asked

 Why is it important to translate your organization’s vision and mission into day-to-day activities?

 It is important to translate the vision and mission into day-to-day activities because doing so details goals and objectives and ensures the rest of the change process (Summers, 2009).
 It also helps to identify breakdowns in regard to communication and follow-through.

 Tell me about Controlled and Uncontrolled variations and Common causes vs Special causes.

 Controlled variations (common causes) are variations within the process.
 Uncontrolled variations (special causes) are variations outside of the process.
 A good example of both would be that of a man going down the road on his bicycle.
 He is peddling his bike to make his bike go forward, which would be considered a “common cause.”
 However, if a tornado came by and picked up the bike and threw it down the road, that would be an uncontrolled variation or special cause.

 What does it mean to manage by fact and with a knowledge of variation?

 Again, controlled variations (common causes) are variations within the process.
 Uncontrolled variations (special causes) are variations outside of the process.
-So to manage by fact and with a knowledge of variation, leadership would basically collect data about the work being performed, and use that information to make decisions about and affecting work, but do so while considering the variations that have already been identified (Summers, 2009).
-Simply stated, it is to resist the temptation of believing that there is a special problem impacting the system when there is more than likely just a natural variation in the system.
+So to manage by fact and with a knowledge of variation, leadership would basically collect data about the work being performed and use that information to make decisions about and affecting work, but do so while considering the variations that have already been identified (Summers, 2009).
+Simply stated, it is to resist the temptation of believing that a special problem is impacting the system when there is more than likely just a natural variation in the system.

 How is quality strategic planning different from traditional strategic planning?